spacetelescope/stginga/docs/source/plugins_manual/tvmark.rst

 This local plugin allows non-interactive marking of points of interest by reading in a file containing a table with RA and DEC positions of those points.
-Any text file that can be read by :ref:`Astropy ASCII Tables <astropy:io-ascii>` is acceptable but it *must* contain both ``'ra'`` and ``'dec'`` columns.
+Any text or FITS table file that can be read by :ref:`Astropy Table <astropy:astropy-table>` is acceptable but user *must* define the column names correctly in the plugin configuration file (see below).
 An attempt will be made to convert RA and DEC values to degrees.
 If the unit conversion fails, they will be assumed to be in degrees already.

-Alternately, if the file has ``'x'`` and ``'y'`` columns containing the direct pixel locations, you can read these columns instead by unchecking the "Use RADEC" box.
+Alternately, if the file has columns containing the direct pixel locations, you can read these columns instead by unchecking the "Use RADEC" box.
+Again, the column names must be correctly defined in the plugin configuration file (see below).
 Pixel values must be 1-indexed (i.e., first pixel starts from 1, not 0).
 This is useful when you want to mark the physical pixels regardless of WCS (e.g., marking hot pixels on a detector).
 RA and DEC will still be displayed if the image has WCS information but they will not affect the markings.